Gluing pseudo functors via $n$-fold categories: Introduction

-The extraordinary direct image functor $Rf_!$, one of Grothendieck's six operations, between derived categories of \'etale sheaves, was constructed in SGA 4 XVII \cite{Deligne}.
-Here $f$ is a morphism of schemes, compactifiable in the sense that it can be decomposed (noncanonically) into $pj$, where $j$ is an open immersion and $p$ is a proper morphism.
-There are obvious candidates for $Rj_!$ and $Rp_!$, and the constructions $j\mapsto Rj_!$ and $p\mapsto Rp_!$ give rise to pseudofunctors to the $2$-category of categories.
-To construct $f\mapsto Rf_!$, Deligne developed a theory for gluing two such pseudofunctors \cite[Section~3]{Deligne} (Deligne's original formulation uses the equivalent language of cofibered categories \cite[Section~8]{Grothendieck}).
-Deligne's theory extends to the gluing of two pseudofunctors with the same target, and has been applied to other contexts, such as the construction of $Rf_!$ between triangulated categories of mixed motives \cite[Proposition 2.2.7]{CisinskiD}.
-Ayoub developed a variant of Deligne's theory \cite[Th\'eor\`eme~1.3.1]{Ayoub} in order to construct $Rf_!$ relative to stable homotopical pseudofunctors.
+where $i,j$ are in $\bA$ and $p,q$ are in $\bB$, we have an invertible $2$-cell $G_D\colon F_{\bA}(i)F_{\bB}(q)\Rightarrow F_{\bA}(p)F_{\bB}(j)$, compatible with compositions and units.
+The triple $(F_{\bA},F_{\bB},(G_D))$ is called a \emph{gluing datum}.
+Deligne shows that under mild assumptions on $\bB$ and $\bC$, there exists an (essentially unique) pseudo functor $F$ associated to every given gluing datum.
+Deligne's theory has been applied to other contexts, such as the construction of $Rf_!$ between triangulated categories of mixed motives \cite[Proposition 2.2.7]{CisinskiD}.
+Ayoub developed a variant of Deligne's theory \cite[Th\'eor\`eme~1.3.1]{Ayoub} in order to construct $Rf_!$ relative to stable homotopical pseudo functors.

-In this article, we study more generally the gluing of finitely many pseudofunctors with the same target.
-The case of three pseudofunctors is necessary for the construction of $Rf_!$ and base change morphisms in \cite{sixop} for a morphism $f$ of Deligne-Mumford stacks, because compactification of coarse spaces only allows us to decompose a morphism into a sequence of three morphisms.
+In this article, we study more generally the problem of gluing finitely many pseudo functors with the same target.
+The case of three pseudo functors is necessary for the construction of $Rf_!$ and base change morphisms in \cite{sixop} for a morphism $f$ of Deligne-Mumford stacks, because compactification of coarse spaces only allows us to decompose a morphism into a sequence of three morphisms.

 Let $\cC$ be a $(2,1)$-category, namely a $2$-category whose $2$-cells are all invertible.
 Let $\cD$ be a $2$-category.
-For arrowy (i.e.\ defined by restricting morphisms, see Definition~\ref{s.faith}) $2$-subcategories $\cA_1,\dots,\cA_n$, we define a $2$-category $\GD_{\cA_1,\dots,\cA_n}(\cC,\cD)$, whose objects are collections $(F_i\colon \cA_i\to \cD)_{1\le i\le n}$ of pseudofunctors endowed with some extra compatibility data between the pseudofunctors (see Remark \ref{r.gd} for an explicit description in the case $n=2$ and Remarks \ref{r.gdn}, \ref{r.gdna} for explicit descriptions in the general case).
-For $n=1$, $\GD_{\cA_1}(\cC,\cD)=\PsFun(\cA_1,\cD)$ is simply the $2$-category of pseudofunctors from $\cA_1$ to $\cD$.
-Our main result is the following.
+Let $\cA_1,\dots,\cA_n$ be locally full sub-$2$-categories of $\cC$ each of which contains all objects of $\cC$.
+A \emph{gluing datum} is a pair $((F_i),(G_{ij}))$, where each $F_i\colon \cA_i\to \cD$ is a pseudo functor, and each $G_{ij}=(G_{ijD})$ is a collection of invertible $2$-cells such that $(F_i,F_j,G_{ij})$ is a gluing data for two pseudo functors as above, subject to one extra condition for cubes.
+We organize gluing data into a $2$-category $\GD_{\cA_1,\dots,\cA_n}(\cC,\cD)$ (see Remark \ref{r.gd} for an explicit description in the case $n=2$ and Remarks \ref{r.gdn}, \ref{r.gdna} for explicit descriptions in the general case).
+Our first main result is for the gluing of two pseudo functors.